perfectsquircle/code-golf-hole-3/README.md

 * The output string must be printed to stdout.
 * The output string must be the same length as the input string.
 * The output string must contain every character in the input string in the same quantity.
-* No two letters or characters in the output string may be repeating.
+* No two consecutive letters or characters in the output string may be repeating.
 * Upper and lower case letters are considered equal.

 ## Scoring